Haseeb1399/Notes/Research-Notes/Research/Meeting Notes.md

 Figure out how can we improve this.
 Can we just rely on the probability that over time each executor gets similar # of deletes and inserts?
 Can we give a window'd alpha bound?
 (Alpha is between some min max)?
 How can we deal with this?

 This is dependent on the workload as well.

+--> Fix changes in the code above.
+--> Move to latex with new changes
+--> Start re-implementing code for waffle and see if it works (Performance + Security Analysis.)
+--> Go over the case given by florian.
+Do we have enough randomness?
+Case: Worst Case (We don't have a join map.
+Do full table scans.)